 The Sisters Traherne

 In this Regency duo, two sisters find love where they least expect it...A sudden tragedy has made Merial Traherne the sole protector of Gwyneth, whose rebellious nature can only be tamed by a finishing school education.
 But Merial's search for the perfect place lands her in a web of political intrigue—and in the arms of a man she never thought could steal her heart.
 Fast forward six years to Lord Lyford's Secret, and young Gwyneth is all grown up but no less daring.
-When her best friend announces that she might be married off to her guardian, Gwyneth takes it upon herself to prevent such a thing from happening.
+When her best friend announces she might be married off to her guardian, Gwyneth takes it upon herself to prevent the union.
 She knew that outsmarting Lord Lyford would be difficult—but who knew falling in love could be this easy?

 What I Did For a Duke

 The Everseas siblings are magnets for scandal—and it seems that Genevieve’s time has come.
 When her brother unwisely antagonizes Alexander Moncrieffe, a 39-year-old duke with quite the reputation, she’s the one who must pay the price.
 Her carefully-preserved virtue becomes the pawn in Alexander’s quest for revenge, which he plans to end with her heartbreak and social ruin.
 But Genevive isn’t your average maiden, just as Alex is more than just a grumpy old miser.
 Is it possible that in the process of revealing their truest selves, this unlikely couple will discover the truest love they’ve ever known?
 Julie Anne Long’s Pennyroyal series comes with the sort of “scintillating wit and soul-searing passion” you love—and a recommendation from Julia Quinn herself (Booklist).